Fano foliations with small algebraic ranks: Seshadri constant and Fano varieties

 \item If $\iota=n$, then either $X\cong \bP^n$ and $\deg(\Delta)=1$, or $\Delta=0$ and $X$ is isomorphic to a (possibly singular) quadric hypersurface in $\bP^{n+1}$. \end{enumerate} In particular, if $\iota\geq n$, then $(X,\Delta)$ is klt unless $(X,\Delta)\cong (\bP^n,H)$, where $H$ is a hyperplane in $\bP^n$. \end{thm}

-\begin{proof} By \cite[Theorem 1.1]{AraujoDruel2014}, it remains to prove the last statement.
+\begin{proof} Note that $\Delta$ is a $\bQ$-divisor, according to \cite[Theorem 1.1]{AraujoDruel2014}, it remains to prove the last statement.
 If $X$ is isomorphic to a normal quadric hypersurface, then it is well-known that $X$ is isomorphic to a cone over a smooth quadric and hence it has only klt singularities (cf. Example \ref{e.generalised-cone}).
 On the other hand, if $X\cong \bP^n$, by \cite[Lemma 2.2]{AraujoDruel2014}, the pair $(\bP^n,\Delta)$ with $\deg(\Delta)\leq 1$ is klt unless $\Delta$ is a hyperplane in $\bP^n$. \end{proof}

 Next we collect some results from \cite{Zhuang2018a} on weak log Fano varieties $(X,\Delta)$ such that the anti-log canonical divisor $-(K_X+\Delta)$ has large Seshadri constant.
-We start with the following simple observation.
+Recall that a birational map $g:X\dashrightarrow Z$ is called a \emph{contraction} if the inverse map $g^{-1}:Z\dashrightarrow X$ does not contract any divisors in $Z$.
+We need the following simple observation.